piepdx/pie-cookbook/notes/logistics/cadence-timing.md

 It's a safe place to start.
 Because we choose companies that have a solid developer or development team.
 And its gives both the developer and business cofounders the chance to show off what they're doing to a trusted group of peers.
 (After one month of accelerator stress, those bonds have already formed.)

 ### Projections (Month 2)

+Product development, of course, continues throughout the course of the class — and for the life of the company.
+But we reduce the focus on that activity in month one.
+Giving the CTO/developer breathing room to resolve issues raised during the first month and work through the issues list as they prepare to release beta.

+Now that we've stressed out the developers, we put the stress on the business people.
+Who, more often than not, are developers learning how to business.

+And in our experience, nothing makes a business person feel more businessy than creating a spreadsheet with lots of dollar values in it.
+So that's exactly what we focus on during month two, projections.

+We usually choose a 12 month window, because none of us know what's really going to happen in the future.
+But a year seems like a viable window to explore these numbers.

+With projections, we experience the polar opposite of product.
+No one feels confident in their numbers.
+Most companies don't even know where to begin.

+To support, we offer templates, mentors, and office hours to help.
+But it usually doesn't.
+And it becomes a last minute scramble, rife with cries of "Do we really have to do this?"

+From this position of lacking confidence, the revealing of the projections to peers in the a group becomes a very different exercise.
+With the presenting founder often asking more questions than the audience.

+"How did you do this?", "Does this seem realistic?", "What's missing?"

+A second month of stress induced collaboration has heightened the trust among peers from a feeling of camaraderie to a dynamic of peer mentorship.
+And this is exactly what we're trying to engender.

+But this is generally a crushing demonstration, leaving the founders feeling exposed and confused.
+But it's a critical part of figuring out their business.
+And the strengthening of the class relationship, alone, is worth the friction.

 ### Pitch (Month 3)